Fabrizio Ruffo: Sanfedismo

 When in December 1798 the French troops advanced on Naples, Ruffo fled to Palermo with the royal family.
 He was chosen to head a royalist movement in Calabria, where his family, though impoverished by debt, exercised large feudal powers.
 On 8 February 1799, he landed at La Cortona with a small following, and began to raise the so-called "army of the faith" in association with Michele Pezza, "Fra Diavolo", and other brigand leaders.
 Backed by the Russian fleet of Admiral Ushakov, Ruffo had no difficulty in upsetting the Parthenopean Republican government established by the French, and by June had advanced to Naples.
 Possibly exceeding his authority, he promised the Neapolitan republicans immunity from reprisals and obtained their surrender in June 1799.
 In the meantime Rear-Admiral Horatio Nelson, sent from Palermo by King Ferdinand, appeared in the Bay of Naples with his fleet; he called the cardinal to task for his leniency, and revoked the terms of surrender.
 The republicans, it was asserted, had surrendered under terms that were unclear.
 One of the main republican figures, former Admiral Francesco Caracciolo, was ignominiously executed on 30 June, and widespread reprisals and executions of other republican sympathizers in Naples followed.

 After having received the title of King's General Official, Ruffo weighed anchor from Palermo and landed in Calabria on February 8.
 His feuds of Scilla and Bagnara were the first places to be used for a massive enlistment of 25.000 farmers skilled to arms.
 They formed the Christian and Real Army, also known as Esercito della Santa Fede in Nostro Signore Gesù Cristo, and conquered Crotone moving to the Basilicata and Apulia regions (Altamura and Modugno), and finally in the Principato Ultra.
 At the head of his army, cardinal Ruffo participated to the battles of the Second anti-French Coalition which defeated Naples on 15 June 1799.
-Ruffo appoint the member of the of State juncta that processed the rebels for the crime of Lèse-majesté.
+Ruffo appointed the member of the State juncta that processed the rebels for the crime of Lèse-majesté.